 Our recommendation for bay windows: Roman shades, cellular shades, or plantation shutters.
 Both roman and cellular shades work well with bay windows since each shade can cover a single pane, giving you a lot of flexibility in how much window area you need covered.
 Similarly, plantation shutters can be installed on each individual pane on bay windows, but are able to give you even more freedom in window coverage with adjustable louvers.

 No matter their shape or style, windows that are positioned close to your ceiling can be difficult to put window treatments on.
-Typically, the tops of the windows are out of arm’s reach, and breaking out a stepladder every day becomes a hassle.
+Typically, the tops of the windows are beyond your reach, and breaking out a stepladder every day becomes a hassle.
 That means that homeowners in Phoenix with taller windows should choose a window treatment that can either stay in a single position, or open and shut remotely.
 It would be even better if that window treatment was also able to effectively block outside light from coming through.

 Our recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
 Motorized shades can open and close with the easy push of a button, without any hassle.
-Alternatively, with plantation shutters many homeowners choose to position the louvers in a single perfect position, and rarely if ever move them from that spot.
+Alternatively, with plantation shutters many homeowners choose to position the louvers in a single ideal position, and rarely if ever move them from that spot.
 Both window treatments solve the biggest challenge of high ceiling windows!

 Eyebrow windows are those curved windows that are usually positioned above other, usually rectangular windows.
 Because of their location and curved shape, eyebrow windows come with issues that no other windows do when it comes to finding your perfect window treatment.